Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/data-visualisation/colour.md

 Editorial judgement is needed here in the choice of your interpolation… what aspect of the data are you trying to show?
 What insight are your readers trying to glean from the map or chart?

-Your mapping or visualisation tool of choice will usually allow you to choose a different interpolation to apply to your color scale.
+Your mapping or visualisation tool of choice will usually allow you to choose a different interpolation to apply to your colour scale.
 Most readers will assume a simple linear interpolation, so your choice may distort their interpretation.
 For that reason, it’s important your choice is clearly communicated to the user.

 Lisa Charlotte Muth from Datawrapper has written another [brilliant article exploring different interpolations](https://blog.datawrapper.de/interpolation-for-color-scales-and-maps/).
 This quote from that article is a perfect summing up of the issue.